Wallaroo

 Table Chart PROFILE FAQ

-Wallaroo is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region
+Wallaroo is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Wallaroo's dwelling structure, as per the latest Census, consisted of 91.9% houses and 8.2% other dwellings.
-In comparison, Non-Metro SA had 93.3% houses and 6.7% other dwellings.
-Home ownership in Wallaroo stood at 44.9%, with mortgaged dwellings at 23.9% and rented ones at 31.2%.
-The median monthly mortgage repayment was $1,213, higher than Non-Metro SA's average of $1,083.
-The median weekly rent in Wallaroo was $250, compared to Non-Metro SA's $230.
-Nationally, Wallaroo's mortgage repayments were lower at $1,213 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+Wallaroo's dwelling structure, as per the latest Census, comprised 91.9% houses and 8.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+Non-Metro SA had 88.5% houses and 11.5% other dwellings.
+Home ownership in Wallaroo was at 44.9%, with mortgaged dwellings at 23.9% and rented ones at 31.2%.
+The median monthly mortgage repayment in the area was $1,213, compared to Non-Metro SA's average of $1,153.
+The median weekly rent figure for Wallaroo was $250, while Non-Metro SA recorded $220.
+Nationally, Wallaroo's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing